 Other Kyoto gases (HFCs, PFCs, SF₆, NF₃) and upstream/downstream fossil fuel life-cycle emissions are excluded as immaterial, consistent with the conservativeness provisions of the Methodologies Standard (Section 4.2).

 All other sources of emissions from other anthropogenic activities (e.g. livestock emissions) are excluded on the assumption that they would not be impacted by a change in fire regime.

-Regulatory and Legal Boundaries: To ensure that project activities are implemented within a robust legal framework, the activity boundary shall also include regulatory and tenure boundaries, in addition to spatial and GHG boundaries:

-(Host-country tenure requirement) At the project validation stage, activity participants must demonstrate the legal right to carry out fire management activities within the delineated project area.
-Acceptable evidence includes: Land ownership or leasehold titles; Customary or community tenure rights recognized under national law; Formal agreements with landholders or indigenous custodians.

-(Burning permits and authorizations) Where national or subnational regulations require fire permits, environmental clearances, or protected-area management authorizations, activity participants s must provide valid documentation demonstrating compliance.
-These documents must be renewed or reconfirmed at each crediting period renewal.

-(Consistency with regulatory frameworks) Project participants must confirm that no mandatory national or local laws already require SFM practices (e.g., compulsory EDS burning programs).
-Where such requirements exist, the project activity shall not be considered additional (see Section 9.1).

-(Validation requirement) Proponents will need to provide host-country specific datasets and legal evidence (e.g., land tenure records, burning permits, environmental regulations) at the PDD validation stage.
-This ensures that the applicability conditions of the methodology are not only ecological and climatic, but also legally substantiated.

 Sources and reservoirs (SSR) table: The boundary includes sources, sinks, and reservoirs of GHGs within the project area and leakage belt, as summarized in Table 2 below to ensure transparency and consistency with Appendix 1, Section 2 of the Baseline Standard.